 Why Is My Echo Dot Flashing Yellow?

-The Echo Dot communicates verbally via Alexa, but it has color and pattern combinations as a shortcut.
+The Echo Dot communicates verbally via Alexa, but it has color and pattern combinations as well that can give you nonverbal cues about what your Echo is doing.
 Your Dot can produce a steady light, flashes or pulses, a circular rotating light, and can even light up just one part of the ring.
 Each color and pattern combination has its own meaning.

 Solid Blue Ring, Spinning Cyan Ring